 The Focus sedan is offered in S, SE and Titanium trim levels.

-The S comes standard with A/C, power locks, power front windows (the rear windows need to be rolled up manually), power mirrors, a four-speaker AM/FM/CD stereo with an aux input and 15-inch steel wheels with hubcaps.
+The S comes standard with a rear-view camera, A/C, power locks, power front windows (the rear windows need to be rolled up manually), power mirrors, a four-speaker AM/FM/CD stereo with an aux input and 15-inch steel wheels with hubcaps.

 The SE adds to that list with an upgraded six-speaker stereo, automatic headlights, cruise control power rear windows, a trip computer, SYNC, stereo wheel mounted audio controls and 16-inch aluminum wheels.

 Options bundles available for the SE is the SE Appearance Package, which brings leather upholstery, 17-inch aluminum wheels, rear disc brakes, ambient interior lighting, fog lights, a leather-wrapped steering wheel and shifter knob, a 60/40 split folding rear seat, an anti-theft alarm, a rear spoiler and SiriusXM satellite radio.
 The SE winter package includes heated front seats and heated exterior mirrors.
 The SE Super Fuel Economy Package brings low rolling resistance tires, 16-inch steel wheels with aero hubcaps, rear disc brakes and a rear spoiler.

 Also optional is the MyFord Touch, which is bundled with a navigation system, a 10-speaker Sony audio system and HD Radio.

 The top-spec Titanium includes all of the features from the SE Appearance Package and the SE Winter Package.
 Additional content includes dual-zone automatic climate control, MyFordTouch, a 10-speaker Sony audio system with HD Radio, a proximity key, rear parking sensors and 17-inch aluminum wheels.